dfttoolkit package¶

 - get_geometry() AimsGeometry [source]¶

-Extract the geometry file from the aims output and return it as a Geometry object
+Extract the geometry file from the aims output.

 - Returns: